RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 ```

 # Docker Volumes and Storages :
 Entire data about an application which is running in the container remains in the container.
 So if a container is stopped and removed accidentily then all the application's data will be lost.
-So to avoid this, we create a folder/path in the host os and map/bind this path to the particular docker container to store in the host file system.
+So to avoid this, we create a folder/path in the host os and map/bind this path to the particular docker container to store data in the host file system.
 This concept is called docker volumes.
 <br>
 ```bash
 // how to check the volumes in docker :